chavarera/PythonScript/Basic/VariableAndDataTypes.md

 var=’A’
 ```

-### Following are the some example to define variable in python
+### Following are some example to define a variable in python
 ```python
 #String variable definition
 myvar="this is simple string"